Machu Picchu thermal baths

 After hiking the Inca Trail or touring Machu Picchu, many tourists choose to relax in these beautiful thermal baths after their trip to the Inca wonder.

-The thermal baths of Machu Picchu town, known as Aguas Calientes ("Hot Waters"), offer a rejuvenating experience likely enjoyed since Incan times.
+The Machu Picchu thermal baths town, known as Aguas Calientes ("Hot Waters"), offer a rejuvenating experience likely enjoyed since Incan times.
 These sulfur-rich mineral waters are renowned for their medicinal properties.
 Just 1km from the tiny village but 10km from the famous citadel, the baths are easily accessible on foot from anywhere of Aguas Calientes village.

 This small town is the final stop for all trains from Cusco headed to Machu Picchu, making it a obligatory stopover for visitors to the archaeological marvel.
 As such, it provides amenities like restaurants, hotels and shops, however, its main attraction is its thermal baths.
 Indulging in the restorative volcanic waters is a perfect way to relax and recharge after conquering the Inca Trail and have marveled at the seventh wonder of the world Machu Picchu.